sentinelworks/learncpp/101/00exercise.md

 091. Write a program to read a file and count the number of chars, words, and lines, and print these quantities.

 101. Here's a simple help free challenge to get you started: write a program that takes a file as an argument and counts the total number of lines.
 Lines are defined as ending with a newline character.
-Program usage should be

-count filename.txt
-and the output should be the line count.
+Program usage should be count filename.txt, and the output should be the line count.

+## 6-month Project

+The professor has two integers x and y in range (1, 100).
+S and P are two students.
+S knows the sum of x and y (x+y) while P knows the product (x*y).
+They have the following talks between them:

+    S says "I do not know x and y, but I am sure you do not know either" P says "I did not know, but I know now."
+    S says "Now I also know x and y."

+What are x and y?
+Write the code to solve the problem.